ritika196/CareerMatch-AI/README.md

 CareerMatch AI is an AI/ML-based web application that analyzes a candidate's resume against a target job description and provides meaningful career insights.

-The system identifies relevant skills, calculates a resume-job compatibility score, detects missing skills, evaluates the candidate's profile, and provides suggestions for improvement.
+The system calculates a resume-job compatibility score, identifies relevant skills, detects skill gaps, evaluates the candidate's profile, and provides career-focused recommendations.

 ---